Canary Islands Cruises

 View all campaign deals

-Canary Island cruises offer just about everything you could want in a relaxing break.
-With sun-soaked days, desert-like landscapes and volcanic mountains, there is always plenty to do and see - whether you take a cruise for a few days or a few weeks.
-Bask in the year-round sunshine on your Canaries cruise, and revel in the dramatic surroundings and glorious beaches.
-Fun-filled days compliment balmy nights under the stars, as you sail through the alluring Atlantic Ocean from island to island.
+Canary Island cruises offer just about everything you could ever want when it comes to a relaxing break.
+With sun-soaked days throughout the year, stunning desert-like landscapes littered with volcanic mountains, and a rich culture and cuisine to indulge in, there’s always plenty to do and see when you visit – whether you’re in the Canary Islands for a few days or a few weeks.
+Able to bask in the year-round sunshine on a Canaries cruise, this experience affords you the opportunity to relish in the dramatic scenery and glorious beaches available.
+Fun-filled days compliment balmy nights under the stars as you island hop in the Atlantic Ocean; a Canary Islands cruise is always an incredible experience.

-With its subtropical climate meaning weather is mild throughout the year, the Canary Islands are the perfect cruise destination.
-While the summer and winter months are great for exploring what there is to offer, Spring and Autumn are popular seasons for Canary Island cruises as it's the perfect way to escape the bad weather blues in the rest of Europe and usually find a pretty cheap deal.
+Home to a subtropical climate, the Canary Islands enjoy mild, sunny weather throughout the year, making it an excellent cruise destination anytime.
+While the summer and winter months are great for exploring everything these islands have to offer, Spring and Autumn are popular seasons for Canary Island cruises.
+It’s the perfect way to escape the bad weather blues in the rest of Europe, and you’ll find voyages to these volcanic isles can be quite affordable.

-While cuisine on the Canary Islands is similar to that in mainland Spain, given the proximity to Africa and its links to Latin America, you'll find some unique twists to their delicious dishes:
+While cuisine on the Canary Islands is similar to what you’ll find in mainland Spain, their proximity to Africa and links to Latin America mean you’ll find some unique iterations of these delicious dishes available:

 video is loading